 (3-2-4) One in a series of courses in basic preparation for a new firefighter.
 Should be taken in conjunction with Firefighter Certification I, III, IV, and V to satisfy the Texas Commission on Fire Protection (TCFP) curriculum for BasicStructural Fire Suppression, Course #100.
-This course may only be offered by institutions certified as a training facility by the Texas Commission on Fire Protection (TCFP).
+This course may only be offered by institutions certified as a training facility by TCFP.